Kensuke-Mitsuzawa/DocumentFeatureSelection/README.md

 You can use some extraction methods, like PMI.

+Basically, you can use these methods like scikit-learn way.

-I checked to move only under python2.7
+I checked to work only under python2.7

 # Setting up